rundeck/rundeck/docs/en/upgrading/upgrading.md

       adhoc:
         - allow: [run,kill]

-## Adding the new Authorizations
+### Adding the new Authorizations

 The old ACL Policies only defined authorizations on Job actions and some adhoc execution actions.
-If you converted an old file as described above you will now have give access to some actions on Jobs in one or more projects, but this is not sufficient to use all features of RunDeck.
+If you converted an old file as described above you will now have give access to some actions on Jobs in one or more projects, but this is not sufficient to use all features of Rundeck.

 Authorizations you need to grant to run jobs: